MatheusDaros/chainlink-intro/README.md

 }
 ```

-For this contract to work, we're going make sure that the consuming contract has enough LINK.
+For this contract to work, we're going to make sure that the consuming contract has enough LINK.
 To do so, complete these two steps:

 1: Acquire [testnet LINK](https://docs.chain.link/resources/acquire-link);